wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-mail-flow/includes/transport-rules.md

 ## Monitor mail flow usage

-The Microsoft 365 Microsoft 365 Defender portal shows all the statistics about mail flows in your organization on a dashboard.
+The Microsoft 365 Defender portal shows all the statistics about mail flows in your organization on a dashboard.
 You access the dashboard in the mail flow section of the compliance center.

 ![A screenshot shows the Mail flow insights page of the Microsoft 365 Defender portal](../media/2-monitor-mail-flows.png)